Check us out on Yelp!

 Suzuki Association of the Americas: A wonderful place to learn more about the Suzuki Method, with tons of great resources and ideas as well.
 There are also super fantastic searchable articles, conversation threads, past and present Suzuki journals about anything and everything Suzuki written by veteran Suzuki teachers!
 And there are great Suzuki Summer Institutes with training for students, parents, and teachers... check it out!

-Ifshin Violins: This violin shop has been around for a long time and they really know what they are doing!
+Ifshin Violins: This violin shop is huge, and has been around for a long time.
+They really know what they are doing!
 A great place to go when looking to purchase or rent a violin.
+They rehair bows, too!
 They have an exceptional collection of music and accessories.
 Ifshin Violins is located in the East Bay and is easily accessible by BART and by car.

 Kamimoto Strings: Conveniently located in San Jose for those of you living on the Peninsula or in the South Bay Area.
 I highly recommend them for violin rental and purchase, and for accessories.